Wannes Cré

 NECROPOLIS UNITED

-The Research Foundation Flanders (FWO) Medium Scale Research Infrastructure Project, Necropolis United, aims to develop an integrated, sustainable, open-source virtual memorial commemorating migrants' deaths in Europe.
+The Research Foundation Flanders (FWO) Medium-Scale Research Infrastructure Project, Necropolis United, aims to develop an integrated, sustainable, open-source information system to commemorate the deaths of people on migration routes to Europe.
 Its primary goal is to engage concerned communities in the memorial's creation.
-The project employs "Multilingual Encounters" as its methodological approach, bringing together consortium members with representatives from migrant and activist communities.
+The project employs "Multilingual Encounters" as its methodological approach, bringing together artists, researchers, activists, and members of organisations led by undocumented people in Brussels to explore collective modes of mourning within physical and digital spaces.
 Necropolis United critically assesses technology's role, often used for surveillance and impacting the lives (and deaths) of those it intends to support.
 Consequently, it seeks to be a nexus for communities of knowledge, allowing diverse groups to influence both the methodology and outcomes of the forthcoming virtual platform.

 Credits & Collaborators